MicrosoftDocs/ai-builder/ai-builder-docs/rai-dataprivacysecurity.md

 ## Geo boundary compliance

-Where Azure Open AI is available, customer data does not leave geo boundary.​ If Azure OpenAI is not available in a geo, admins have [granular controls] (https://review.learn.microsoft.com/power-platform/admin/geographical-availability-copilot#enable-data-movement-across-regions) to manage cross geo data movement per environment.​
+For AI prompts, where Azure Open AI is available, customer data does not leave geo boundary.​ If Azure Open AI is not available in a geo, admins have [granular controls](https://review.learn.microsoft.com/power-platform/admin/geographical-availability-copilot#enable-data-movement-across-regions) to manage cross geo data movement per environment.​

-All data remains within the Azure Trust Boundar.
+For all AI Builder models or prompts, all data remains within the Azure Trust Boundary.
 The data required to train the Azure model is encrypted during transfer, remains in the environment’s geography, and is deleted soon after the model has been created.
 Data is only stored at rest in Dataverse, under your full control.